Nāmāparādha – Sādhu-nindā

 sei aparādhe mora baḍa haya bhaya

-“In the śāstra it is said that there are ten types of offenses to the Holy Name.
-I greatly fear these offenses.
+“In the śāstra it is said that there are ten types of offences to the Holy Name.
+I greatly fear these offences.
 (1)

 (1) These are the ten offences – (1) Criticising Sādhus.
 (2) Considering the Devas to be independent, and considering Kṛṣṇa’s name, form, qualities and pastimes to be different from Kṛṣṇa Himself.
 (3) Disregarding the guru who reveals nāma-tattva.
 (4) Offending the śāstra that describes the glories of the Holy Name.
-(5) To create imaginary meanings to the Holy Name when the śāstra has already described the glories and results of the Holy Name.
+(5) Creating imaginary meanings for the Holy Name when the śāstra has already described the glories and results of the Holy Name.
 (6) Performing pāpa on the strength of chanting the Name.
 (7) Giving instructions on the Name to those who lack śraddhā.
 (8) Equating hari-nāma with mundane auspicious activities.
 (9) Being inattentive when chanting the Holy Name.
-(10) Addiction to the concept of “I and mine” even after knowing the glories of the Name and showing no love for Him.
+(10) Remaining addicted to the concept of “I and mine” and showing no love for the Name, even after knowing His glories.

 eka eka kari’ āmi baliba sakala

 aparādhe vāṅci yā’te deha more bala

-“Please give me the strength so that one by one, I can speak about all these offences.
+“Please give me the strength so that I can speak about all these offences one by one

 sādhu-nindā, anya-deva svātantrya manana